 error.detail | string | Optional.
 Human-readable message safe for upstream display; do not include secrets or PII. |

-The HTTP status code SHOULD mirror error.status.
+error.status.
 Returning a 2xx with an error field is tolerated (the gateway prefers the envelope) but discouraged.

 A response with neither data nor error — or an HTTP error with no JSON body — is treated as commerce_backend_unavailable (HTTP 502).